-The key is to infuse the vodka with strawberries, which gives the drink this floral berry flavor and imbues the whole cocktail with that gorgeous red shade.
-I mean, that color is amazing, isn't it?
-It reminds me of the perfect red of that Chanel lip gloss I used to save up for in high school when I was in my 40s glam stage.
-This Strawberry Moscow Mule Cocktail is one of those drinks that comes across girly and flirty but is a balance of not too sweet yet not too strong.
+This Strawberry Moscow Mule Cocktail is one of those drinks that comes across as girly and flirty but is a balance of not too sweet yet not too strong.
 It's the perfect drink to beat the heat and guaranteed to break the ice.

 hulled and quartered

-For the strawberry vodka: Combine vodka and berries in a glass jar, cover, and shake, and let sit at room temperature at least 12 hours and up to 72 hours.
-Taste the vodka every 12 hours -- when it's as strawberry flavored as you like, strain through a fines mesh seive, discard berries, and keep the vodka.
+Make The Strawberry-Infused Vodka: Combine vodka and berries in a glass jar, cover, and shake, and let sit at room temperature for at least 24 hours and up to 72 hours.
+Taste the vodka every 12 hours -- when it's as strawberry-flavored as you like, strain through a fine-mesh sieve, discard the berries and keep the vodka.

 The strawberry vodka will stay up to 1 month when stored in the freezer in an airtight container.

-The sweetness and spiciness of the type of ginger beer you use may require you to use more or less lime or agave to balance the cocktail.
+FYI The sweetness and spiciness of the type of ginger beer you use may require you to use more or less lime to balance the cocktail.
 For this cocktail, I prefer Fever Creek, Bundaberg, or Fentimans.